-Vaccination Schedule About Us
+Suggested Vaccination Schedule About Us

 MISSION:

 Wisdom Pet Medicine strives to blend the best in traditional and alternative medicine in the diagnosis and treatment of companion animals including dogs, cats, birds, reptiles, rodents, and fish.
 We apply the wisdom garnered in the centuries old tradition of veterinary medicine, to find the safest and most effective treatments and cures, while always maintaining a caring relationship with our patients and their guardians.